Back to all case studies

 3. Faster Onboarding: Vymo is now able to onboard environments and get them up and running faster.

 4. Improved Uptime: A combination of Kubernetes migration, custom scaling strategies, and proactive alerting ensured that Vymo maintained a very high availability for customers.
+“No amount of testing and validation can guarantee zero downtime, but we’ve avoided many potential issues due to Facets,” says Pruthvi.

 5. Performance Gains: Kubernetes clusters were optimized for nuanced geographies like Japan, where uptime and precision are critical.
 Fine-tuned configurations ensured consistent performance across multiple environments.